jshorterSADA/test_code_repo/Test Automation Guide.md

 # --- Example of how a fixed version would be tested ---
 # Assuming add_two_numbers is updated to handle errors gracefully,
 # e.g., by returning None or raising a custom exception.
+# This part is commented out as it represents a future state.

 # def test_add_two_numbers_non_numeric_input_returns_none_after_fix():
 #     """Test that non-numeric inputs return None after error handling fix."""
 #     # This test would only pass AFTER the DoS vulnerability is fixed.
+#     # (e.g., by implementing try-except blocks as recommended in ARCHITECTURE.md)
 #     assert add_two_numbers("a", 2, corrID="test-id-fixed") is None
 #     # Or if a custom exception is raised
 #     # with pytest.raises(InvalidInputError):